Higher Frequencies of “Dirty Electricity” EMFs

 Health Effects of Dirty Electricity

-Most importantly, however, dirty electricity can cause ill health in the form of agitation and a number of other symptoms, particularly in those who are sensitive to them.
-Other symptoms can include headaches, irritability, neurological symptoms, fatigue, depression, and memory loss.
-Sam Milham, MD, is one of the most prominent authorities on dirty electricity and he is author of the book, Dirty Electricity, in which he describes the symptoms, causes and possible solutions associated with this particular type of EMF.
+Dirty electricity can cause ill health in the form of agitation and a number of other symptoms, particularly in those who are sensitive to these frequencies.
+Symptoms can include headaches, irritability, neurological symptoms, fatigue, depression, and memory loss.
+Sam Milham, MD, is one of the most prominent authorities on dirty electricity.
+He is the author of Dirty Electricity in which he describes the symptoms, causes and possible solutions associated with this particular type of EMF.

 Ways to Avoid and Reduce Dirty Electricity